When your old washer or dryer no longer leaves your clothes feeling fresh and clean, it’s time to upgrade.

 These centers also offer a drop-off location for residents to dispose of larger items, such as old appliances, including washers and dryers.

-Hiring an appliance removal company like Nixxit is the most convenient and easiest way to get rid of your old appliances, especially large items like your old washing machine and dryer.
+Hiring a washer and dryer removal service like Nixxit is the most convenient and easiest way to get rid of your old washing machine and dryer.

 You can easily schedule a pickup where their team will come to your home or curbside to pick up the appliance and clean up after any mess made.